 Due Dates & Grading

 Be clear about grading and deadlines.
 When are activities due?
 Are they worth any points?
 What if students cannot attend or miss a deadline?
-Cornell instructors have reported that having some flexibility (e.g., dropping lowest grades, student choice in ways to participate or type of assignments) have been helpful especially in accommodating students’ varied circumstances.
+Cornell instructors have reported that having some flexibility (e.g., dropping lowest grades, student choice in ways to participate or type of assignments) has been helpful, especially in accommodating students’ varied circumstances.

 Some challenges encountered when doing active learning online